You’ve heard the AR Rahman song? Now listen to the background score

 AR Rahman’s genius at composing film songs across languages has been well documented.
 But his skill at creating equally memorable and befitting background scores alongside soundtracks is less widely documented.
 There are numerous fan tributes to Rahman’s background music for his films, and it is a pity that there is no official compilation of instrumental and choral scores by the composer, who turns 50 on January 6.

-One of Rahman’s most widely recognised background piecesdoubles up as the movie’s theme music.
+One of Rahman’s most widely recognised background pieces doubles up as the movie’s theme music.
 The soul-stirring The Bombay Theme from Bombay (1995) has reappeared in Fire (1996), whose songs were also composed by Rahman, as well as Divine Intervention (2002), Lord of War (2005) and Miral (2010).

 Based on raag jaijaiwanti, The Bombay Theme is an amalgamation of Indian classical and Western styles.
 The fusion of Indian flutes and Western string instruments creates an orchestral sound.
 The music is so deeply entrenched in the narrative that it becomes inextricable from the film, which explores the inter-faith marriage between Shekhar (Arvind Swamy) and Shaila Banu (Manisha Koirala) and their test of fire during the 1992-93 communal riots in Mumbai.